 Drawbacks To Using A Travel Backpack

 - Airline Travel: Between the baggage handlers and the conveyor belts used to route luggage, airlines aren’t exactly known for being gentle on backpacks.
-Most backpacks have a lot of straps that can get caught on the conveyor belts and sometimes they get ripped off (not fun).
-I aim to always carry-on my backpack to avoid these issues.
+Most backpacks have a lot of straps that can get caught on the conveyor belts and sometimes they get ripped off.
+I aim to always carry on my backpack to avoid these issues.
 However, many newer travel backpacks have zip-away shoulder straps which make the bag safe for being checked.

 - Read More: Our picks for the best carry-on backpacks.